-A.3.1 Protection of alimentary reservoirs and aquifers
+A.2.1 Protection of alimentary reservoirs and aquifers

-A.3.1.1 Authorization
+A.2.1.1 Authorization

-Packaged drinking water shall be recognized and approved as such by the relevant Authority having jurisdiction in the place of collection.
+Drinking water shall be recognized and approved as such by the relevant Authority having jurisdiction in the place of collection.

-A.3.1.2 Determination of the genesis of mineral waters
+A.2.1.2 Determination of the genesis of packaged drinking water

-As far as it is methodologically possible in each case, a precise analysis should be carried out on the origin of mineral waters, the period of their residence in the ground before being collected and their chemical and physical qualities.
+As far as it is methodologically possible in each case, a precise analysis should be carried out on the origin of packaged drinking waters, the period of their residence in the ground before being collected and their chemical and physical qualities.

-A.3.1.3 Perimeter of protection
+A.2.1.3 Perimeter of protection